Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

 - microtabs: Display a set of subtabs for an area.
 The argument is the name of the set of microtabs in the "microtabs" feature.

-- upgrade, milestone, chall, buyable, clickable, achievement: An individual upgrade, challenge, etc. The argument is the id.
-        This can be used if you want to have upgrades split up across multiple subtabs, for example.

 - bar: Display a bar.
 The argument is the id of the bar to display.

 - toggle: A toggle button that toggles a bool value.
 The data is a pair that identifies what bool to toggle, [layer, id]

+The rest of the components are sub-components.
+They can be used just like other components, but are typically part of another component.

+- upgrade, milestone, chall, buyable, clickable, achievement: An individual upgrade, challenge, etc. The argument is the id.
+        This can be used if you want to have upgrades split up across multiple subtabs, for example.

 - respec-button, master-button: The respec and master buttons for buyables and clickables, respectively.

+- sell-one, sell-all: The "sell one" and "sell all" for buyables, respectively.
+The argument is the id of the buyable.